sbehnfeldt/usepopcorn/README.md

 Return a cleanup function from the "search OMDB API" effect to cancel any outstanding lookup call before executing a new one.

+### Lesson 157: One More Effect: Listening to a Keypress